When I lived in downtown Seattle my entire apartment building shared a total of 2 washers, 2 dryers, and zero elevators.

 A retractable clothesline is the simplest and also the most aesthetically appealing option for drying clothes without a washer.
 I love this one so much that I’ve uninstalled, moved with it, and reinstalled it 3 times in the last 10 years!
 With a section mounted on each side of a room, the retractable clothesline allows you to pull the necessary length out and attach it to its counterpart across the room, creating a clothesline when you need it and free space when you don’t.
 Retractable clotheslines work best to dry clothes when installed in a bathroom with an exhaust fan.

-You guys have heard me rave about Lewis N Clark products on my travel posts, but I love their travel clothesline because the tiny gaps in the stretchy braided cord allow it to be used without clothespins- just tuck a tiny corner of the fabric into a gap and the tension will hold it secure.
+You guys have heard me talk about about Lewis N Clark products on my travel posts, but I love their travel clothesline.
+Tiny gaps in the stretchy braided cord allow it to be used without clothespins.
+Just tuck a tiny corner of the fabric into a gap and the tension will hold it secure.
 Surprisingly strong suction cups keep this mounted on a variety of surfaces.
 This model was my go-to when I spent three months in South America last year!

-Pants hangers were very popular in decades past, and honestly all three of the pants hangers I own I purchased from vintage shops (you can get vintage ones like mine via these listings on Etsy).
-They are ideal for small locations and for maximizing drying space in a vertical direction.
+Pants hangers were very popular in decades past.
+Honestly all three of the pants hangers I own I purchased from vintage shops (you can get vintage ones like mine via these listings on Etsy)!
+They are ideal for small locations and for maximizing drying space.
 I also like that they aren’t single-use.
 They’re technically designed for hanging skirts but I love them for organizing scarves and accessories!

 Somewhat common and perhaps something you already own for drying sweaters, dryer racks take up a lot of floorspace when in use but have only a tiny footprint when folded up.
 They’re great for drying an entire load quickly.
 Because they’re portable, they can be used inside or outside.

 How to avoid humidity when air drying clothes indoors.